javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 What `class User {...}` construct really does is:

 1. Creates a function named `User`, that becomes the result of the class declaration.
 The function code is taken from the `constructor` method (assumed empty if we don't write such method).
-2. Stores all methods, such as `sayHi`, in `User.prototype`.
+2. Stores class methods, such as `sayHi`, in `User.prototype`.

-Afterwards, for new objects, when we call a method, it's taken from the prototype, just as  described in the chapter <info:function-prototype>.
-So a `new User` object has access to class methods.
+Afterwards, for `new User` objects, when we call a method, it's taken from the prototype, just as described in the chapter <info:function-prototype>.
+So the object has access to class methods.

 We can illustrate the result of `class User` declaration as:

 ![](class-user.png)

 Here's the code to introspect it:

 ```js run
 class User {